 Today’s Wonder of the Day was inspired by Ash.
 Ash Wonders, “WHO WAS Frederick Douglass” Thanks for WONDERing with us, Ash!

-Unlike most slaves, Douglass was taught the alphabet as a child by one of his master's wives.
-He continued to learn to read and write from white children and others in the Baltimore neighborhood where he lived.
-Douglass shared what he learned by teaching other slaves how to read the Bible.
+Many people who were enslaved were not taught to read or write.
+But Douglass was taught the alphabet as a child.
+He went on to learn to read and write.
+He was sometimes helped by white children and others in his Baltimore neighborhood.
+Douglass shared what he learned.
+He taught other enslaved people how to read the Bible.

-After his escape from slavery, Douglass married Anna Murray, the free black woman from Baltimore who had helped him to escape.
-They settled in a thriving free black community in Massachusetts, where he became active in the abolitionist movement.
+After his escape from slavery, Douglass married Anna Murray.
+She was a free black woman from Baltimore who had helped him escape.
+They settled in a free black community in Massachusetts.
+There, he joined in the abolitionist movement.

-Abolitionists sought to abolish slavery.
-Asked to share his personal story at abolitionist meetings, Douglass soon became a regular speaker at anti-slavery events.
-Eventually, he wrote his first autobiography, Narrative of the Life of Frederick Douglass, an American Slave, in 1845.
+This movement worked to help end slavery.
+Douglass shared his story.
+He soon became a regular speaker at anti-slavery events.
+He wrote his first autobiography in 1845.
+It was called Narrative of the Life of Frederick Douglass, an American Slave.

-His autobiography was a best seller in the United States and was even translated into several European languages.
-To keep from being recaptured after its publication, Douglass sailed to England and spent a couple of years there before returning to the U.S.
+His book was a best seller in the United States.
+It was even printed in many European languages.
+To avoid recapture after its publication, Douglass went to England.
+He spent a couple of years there before going back to the U.S.

-Douglass published two other versions of his autobiography over the course of his lifetime: My Bondage and My Freedom in 1855 and Life and Times of Frederick Douglass in 1881.
-These enduring works are one of his most important and lasting legacies.
-He also regularly wrote for a variety of anti-slavery newspapers.
+Later, Douglass published two other versions of his autobiography.
+They were My Bondage and My Freedom in 1855 and Life and Times of Frederick Douglass in 1881.
+These works are some of his most important and lasting legacies.
+He also wrote for anti-slavery newspapers.

-Even after the Union victory in the Civil War, Douglass continued to work for racial equality.
-He also became an early advocate of the women’s rights movement.
-His political fame brought him an appointment as foreign minister to Haiti in 1889.
+After the Union victory in the Civil War, Douglass kept working for racial equality.
+He also became an early voice of the women’s rights movement.
+He later became the U.S.’s foreign minister to Haiti in 1889.